-For audit purposes, in accordance with public procurement and financial procedures (see provisions of Department of Public Expenditure and Reform: Circular 0013/2014), schools are required to retain all receipts and records of expenditure incurred.
+For audit purposes, in accordance with public procurement and financial procedures (see provisions of Department of Public Expenditure and Reform Circular 0013/2014), schools are required to retain all receipts and records of expenditure incurred.
 School authorities must also ensure that the requirements of the Department of Public Expenditure and Reform and the Department of Education are met in the public procurement, usage and disposal of assets.

-• Continuing Professional Development (CPD): Primary schools participating in the Scheme will be provided with CPD support by COGG, and other nationally-provided CPD is accessed as normal by these schools.
-A combination of face-to-face and distance-learning webinars and resources will continue to be developed to support the evolving CPD needs of schools in implementing immersion education.
+- Inspectorate Support: Inspectors will carry out advisory visits to provide support to schools in implementing the language-based criteria to achieve Gaeltacht school recognition.
+They will also provide information to the Department of Education on the progress being made by schools.
+In collaboration with schools, inspectors will assist in the identification of examples of innovative practice relating to the provision of high-quality immersion education. - Continuing Professional Development (CPD): Primary schools participating in the Scheme will be provided with CPD support by COGG.
+Other nationally-provided CPD can continue to be accessed as normal by these schools.
+A combination of face-to-face and distance-learning webinars and resources will continue to be provided to support the evolving CPD needs of schools in implementing immersion education.
 COGG will continue to facilitate opportunities for the development of principal and teacher networks to enable the sharing of good practice.
-CPD will be delivered in accordance with the public health guidelines pertaining at that time.
-Every effort will be made to ensure the safety and protection of participants and to minimise disruption to pupil-teacher contact time.
+Every effort will be made to minimise disruption to pupil-teacher contact time.